The Art of Walt Disney

-The Art of Walt Disney: From Mickey Mouse to the Magic Kingdoms (also known as The Art of Walt Disney) is a book by Christopher Finch, chronicling the artistic achievements and history of Walt Disney and The Walt Disney Company.
-The original edition was published in 1973; revised and expanded editions were issued in 1975, 1995, 2004, and 2011.
+The Art of Walt Disney: From Mickey Mouse to the Magic Kingdoms (also known as The Art of Walt Disney) is a book by Christopher Finch, chronicling the artistic achievements and history of Walt Disney and his namesake studio.
+The original edition was published in 1973; revised and expanded editions were issued in 1975, 1995, 2004, 2011, and 2023.
 The newest edition of the book covers a broad history of the company and specific sections for movies, Pixar, live action and the Theme parks.
-The latest edition also includes a foreword by John Lasseter.
+The fourth edition also includes a foreword by John Lasseter.

-Author Information
+Background

-Born in Guernsey, England in 1939, Finch began his painting career in Paris and in London at the Chelsea Art School, he transitioned into the field of writing about art for magazines.
-He went on to write about many famous artists and pop artists including Andy Warhol, Jasper Johns, Jim Dine, David Hockney, Ed Ruscha, and more.
+Born in Guernsey, England in 1939, Christopher Robin Finch began his painting career in Paris.
+In London, at the Chelsea Art School, he began writing about art for magazines.
+He went on to write about many famous artists including Andy Warhol, Jasper Johns, Jim Dine, David Hockney, and Ed Ruscha.
 The first books he published were a collection of essays based on his work with artists and pop artists: Pop Art: Object & Image, Image as Language: Aspects of British Art, and a monograph about the work of Patrick Caulfield.
-Later, he became an associate curator at the Walker Art Center before going to New York to continue writing.
-This is where he began the work The Art of Walt Disney and many other distinguished titles.
-After a long break from making art himself, in 1984 he returned to making graphics, photography, and paintings, some of which were featured in multiple galleries around the United States.
-He died in 2022 at the age of 82.
+Later, Finch became an associate curator at the Walker Art Center before going to New York to continue writing.
+There, he began writing The Art of Walt Disney.
+In 1984, after a hiatus, he returned to making graphics, photography, and paintings; some of which were featured in multiple galleries around the United States.
+He died on April 1, 2022 at the age of 82.

-History

-After Walt Disney became famous for his achievements, Christopher Finch decided to make a book called "Art of Walt Disney".
-Originally published in 1973, the book by Christopher Finch, Art of Walt Disney, is about the innovations of Walt Disney and it has been revised and expanded many different times and with in these many times, his definition of “Art” is always changing.
-This expansive revision of the 1973 edition contains seven additional chapters, with color illustrations, on Disney films such as Beauty and the Beast, Aladdin and The Lion King.